top of page

 Arriving along the long drive you’re transported beyond the residential streets into a proper garden oasis, where statuary stands beneath tall firs and Garry oaks, with lovely nooks to explore, both inside and out.

-Lobby with antiques, marble floors and high wooden wainscotting in the historic Rosemead House inn and restaurant
+Lobby with antiques, marble floors and high wooden wainscotting in the historic Rosemead House inn with Janevca restaurant and Salt & Ivy Spa in Victoria BC

 The original lobby — with a view into the bar and the kitchen